 The JCT-VC did not directly send or receive formal liaison communications at this meeting.
 However, there was an exchange of status and project information between the parent bodies.

-Additionally, ITU-T SG16 received an incoming liaison letter SG16-TD 443/Gen, from SMPTE on the first edition “Usage of video signal type code points” technical report (for which JCT-VC had recently completed a revised second edition).
-For further notes about the information provided in this letter, see the section below discussing JCTVC-AL0002.
-It was understood by JCT-VC that the VCEG parent body would respond with thanks to the information provided by SMPTE.
+Additionally, ITU-T SG16 had received an incoming liaison letter from ITU-R WP6C on the “Usage of video signal type code points” technical report, confirming the value of that technical report (with no clear need for a reply).

-Opening remarks and status of work items (only minor update so far)
+Opening remarks and status of work items

 Opening remarks included:

-Online meeting logistics [+Teleconference meeting], review of policies and communication practices, attendance recording, and registration reminders
+Online meeting logistics, Zoom teleconference meeting operation and etiquette, review of policies and communication practices, attendance recording, and registration reminders

 It was noted that number of contributions to this meeting has continued to be low relative to a few years ago (a few more than at the previous meeting)

-Primary topic areas were noted as follows: (additional detail on the status for reference software and conformance would also be desirable)
+Primary topic areas were noted as follows:

 HEVC text status: